Initial Evaluation for Adults

-Dr. Adair evaluates adults between the ages of 18 and 65, beginning with an initial evaluation.
+Dr. Adair evaluates adults between the ages of 18-60, beginning with an initial evaluation.

 The first visit is also an opportunity to address any questions or concerns.
-A few commonly asked questions from adult patients include:
+A few commonly asked questions include:

-In order to thoroughly assess a patient, Dr. Adair will obtain information on biological, psychological, cultural and social factors that may be contributing to any current symptoms.
-This may require our office to request records from multiple sources, in order to provide Dr. Adair with any additional information that can assist her in the assessment process.
+To thoroughly assess a patient, Dr. Adair will obtain information on biological, psychological, cultural and social factors that may be contributing to any current symptoms.
+This may require our office to request and review records from multiple sources.
+This can provide Dr. Adair with any additional information to assist her in the assessment process.
 Our office will inform you of what is needed for your initial visit.

 After the assessment, Dr. Adair will discuss her findings with you and provide a diagnosis.
 She will also help you understand the diagnosis and what it means for you moving forward.

 Dr. Adair provides medication monitoring, and if you are prescribed a medication, she will want to monitor it closely.
-The frequency of these appointments will vary for each individual.
-Dr. Adair is conservative in her medication treatment, meaning she will start patients with low doses and slowly make adjustments.
+The frequency of these appointments will vary.
+Dr. Adair is conservative in her medication treatment, meaning she will start patients with low doses and slowly make changes and adjustments.
 Dr. Adair believes medication is only one part of the treatment process.
-Research shows that the best results occur with a combined treatment plan of medication and therapy.
-If medication is warranted, Dr. Adair will be very intentional about making sure additional components to treatment (i.e. therapy, nutrition, medical treatment, exercise etc.) are in place.
+If medication is warranted, Dr. Adair will be very intentional about making sure additional components to treatment (i.e. therapy, nutrition, medical treatment, exercise, alternative treatment etc.) are in place.
 Dr. Adair will also want to collaborate and coordinate care with your therapist to ensure optimal treatment.

 There are some situations that are best treated in collaboration with Dr. Adair and another therapist.
 If this fits your specific needs, she will discuss with you how it works.

 Dr. Adair also provides medication and therapy as a combined service.
-This can be useful for patients who feel more comfortable working with one provider rather than two, or more.
+This can be useful for patients who feel more comfortable working with one provider for both services.
 Before providing combined care, Dr. Adair will need to determine if your condition or symptoms would be better treated with only one provider.
 If necessary, she will refer you to a therapist who is skilled in providing appropriate therapy.
 Moving forward she will provide the medication and collaborate with the therapist to ensure optimal treatment is provided.